 How to get the best energy discounts

 As you can see from our cost comparison, you could save as much as 40% just by sticking to the conditions of your contract, such as paying on time or by direct debit.
 However, the non-discounted costs show you that, in many cases, the providers with the highest discounts also have the most costly mixture of usage and supply charges – which means those huge discounts are not always as good as you might think.
 There are exceptions, however.
-Momentum Energy, Powershop and Dodo Power & Gas offer competitive prices before and after discounts have been applied.
+Momentum Energy, Simply Energy and Dodo Power & Gas offer competitive prices before and after discounts have been applied, for example.

 Electricity discounts are only a good thing if you meet the conditions in the first place, otherwise you will be left paying the full amount and could even face a fee.
 Pay on time discounts are the most common, but some providers – most notably AGL and Origin – require customers to pay by direct debit to get their discounts.
 Others make customers do both, as well as receive their bills and other correspondents via email instead of post.

 When comparing discounts, it’s important to check whether you’re getting a discount off your entire bill, or just the usage or supply charges.
 Discounts have become the main point of difference when it comes to comparing providers in Victoria, so pay attention to what you’re really getting.
 For most large households, a discount off usage costs will be more beneficial than a discount off fixed supply charges.
 Also be wary of benefit periods, as some discounts may look very attractive when you sign up, but could disappear after a year and won’t return.
 Make sure that, if you agree to a two-year plan, that the benefit period is also two years.
 Some providers have been known to offer a benefit period of only 12 months on a two-year agreement.

 Here are some questions you should consider asking any prospective energy company: